OakTree100/casper_tut_dac/tut_dac.rst

 This block will loop through all of the addresses in our bram, playing our signal on repeat.
-If you add separate control logic, you can set a specific counter value, we don't need that level of control to play a sine wave.
+If you add separate control logic, you can set a specific counter value to restart playback, for now we don't need that level of control to play a sine wave.

 .. code:: bash